< Back

 Venice.
 San Giovanni in Bragora.

 The risen Christ stands on the cover of the tomb holding the Banner of the Resurrection.
 Two awe-struck soldiers look up at him from the bottom left corner.
-The predella contains busts of the Saviour, St Mark and St John the Evangelist.
+The predella contains a bust of the Saviour (holding a chalice) between St Mark and St John the Evangelist (holding books).
 The picture was commissioned in 1494 by the priest, Cristoforo Rizzo, for one of two altars in the presbytery dedicated to the Blessed Sacrament.
 (Cima’s Saint Helena was painted for the other altar.)
 It was completed in 1498 and is one of Alvise best-known works.
 Christ’s monumental pose has been variously thought to derive from Antonello’s Saint Sebastian from the church of San Giuliano (now in Dresden), a late fifteenth-century bronze statue of the Resurrected Christ from Santa Maria della Carità (now in the Poldi Pezzoli Museum, Milan), and an antique statue of Apollo (now in the Museo Archeologico, Venice).
 The picture surface is much damaged and the panel has been cut down.

 The Virgin, sitting on a long stone bench in a room, adores the Child slumbering across her lap.
 The motif of the sleeping Child was very popular with the Vivarini and has frequently been explained as a premonition of Christ’s death.
 There are views of the sky and a lake through the two arched windows in the background.
 From the church of San Severo (which was closed in 1813 and demolished in 1829).
 Described in Zanetto’s 1856 guidebook as a work of Bellini, but attributed to Alvise Vivarini by Crowe and Cavalcaselle (1871).
 Much repainted.